realm/SwiftLint/Rules.md

 --- | --- | --- | ---
 `syntactic_sugar` | Enabled | No | idiomatic

-Shorthand syntactic sugar should be used, i.e. [Int] instead of Array<Int>
+Shorthand syntactic sugar should be used, i.e. [Int] instead of Array<Int>.

 ### Examples